 Fall of first year

-As preparation, students should take PHS 712, Leadership in Medicine and Public Health, prior to beginning the TRIUMPH program.
+As preparation, students should take PHS 712, Integrating Medicine and Public Health, prior to beginning the TRIUMPH program.
 Students will be introduced to core public health concepts that prepare them to take on the additional community work involved in TRIUMPH.
 Students are encouraged to attend an informational session about TRIUMPH during their first year to hear from current students about the program and assess whether the program fits with their career goals.

 Second, third and fourth years